 It is five years after Amy and Rory have married and reside in the quaint, sleepy little village of Leadworth.
 Amy is now heavily pregnant with their first child and all seems to be going well for the couple.
 But the peace is soon shattered as grinding sounds of the TARDIS signal the return of the Doctor who has decided to pay them a visit.
 But as is always the case, trouble soon follows when the Time Lord makes an appearance.
 The trio collapse and awaken to find themselves once more within the confines of the TARDIS with the lights out and the system disabled and they are drifting perilously close to a "cold" star.
 The plot thickens when a mysterious, mischievous stranger who appoints him self the moniker of the Dream Lord makes his presence known.
 Have the trio awoken in reality or have they slipped in to a dream like state in Leadworth?
-Only the Dream Lord knows the truth and he's not giving very little away as that would be all too easy.Written by
+Only the Dream Lord knows the truth and he's giving very little away as that would make things all too easy.Written by

 The Eknodine was inspired by Simon Nye's childhood fear of old people.
 However, he made clear that he did not intend to make children scared of their grandparents.
 See more »

 As Rory begins to drag the sleeping Amy up the stairs of their cottage, the picture on one wall is wonky, as if it had been knocked.
 In the next shot, from behind Rory, the picture is straight.
 See more »

 Throughout the history of Doctor Who there have always been episodes or serials that veered from its sci-fi obsession with monsters and ancient high-tech civilizations over to the edge of fantasy -- often with the result that the young female companion would be dressed in a catsuit and the camera would shoot her from behind or the Doctor would meet Tweedledum and Tweedledee.
 Most recently, in Season Four of the revived series, we had the weird and wonderful melange of TURN LEFT.